Xunnamius/black-flag-extensions/README.md

 > This means the optional `customBuilder` function passed to
 > `withBuilderExtensions` will _not_ see any defaulted values.
 However, your
 > command handlers will.

+> Note that an explicitly `undefined` default, i.e. `{ default: undefined }`,
+> will be deleted from the configuration object and completely ignored by BFE,
+> Black Flag, and yargs.
+This differs from yargs's default behavior, which is to
+> recognize `undefined` defaults.

 Defaults are set _before_ any [`check`][9] functions are run, _before_ any [implications][14] are set, and _before_ the relevant command [`handler`][22] is